HomeGuidesAPI ReferenceChangelog

 Account Bandwidth Balance Query

-First, call the node HTTP interface wallet/getaccountresource to obtain the current resource status of the account, and then calculate the bandwidth balance by the following formula:
+First, call the node HTTP interface wallet/getaccountresource to obtain the current resource status of the account, and then calculate the Bandwidth balance through the following formula:

-Bandwidth balance obtained by staking TRX = NetLimit - NetUsed
+Balance of Bandwidth obtained by staking TRX = NetLimit - NetUsed

 Note: If the result returned by the interface does not contain the parameters in the above formula, it means that the parameter value is 0.